salykova/matmul.c/README.md

 > **Important!** The code should be compiled with Clang.
 GCC causes the program to run 1.5 to 2 times slower on my machine.
 Please don’t expect peak performance without fine-tuning the hyperparameters, such as the *number of threads, kernel and block sizes*, unless you run it on a Ryzen 7700(X).
 More on this in the [tutorial](https://salykova.github.io/matmul-cpu).

+>In the current implementation, only 1 out of 5 loops is parallelized (the 2nd loop around the micro-kernel).
+For manycore processors (more than 16 cores), consider utilizing nested parallelism and parallelizing 2-3 loops to increase performance (e.g., the 5th, 3rd, and 2nd loops around the micro-kernel).

 ## Key Features
 - Simple and scalable C code (<150 LOC)
 - Supports arbitrary matrix sizes